wundergraph/wundergraph/docs-website/src/pages/docs/features/type-script-webhooks-to-integrate-third-party-applications.md

 ## How to

-If you're looking for more specific information on how to use Webhooks, have a look at the wundergraph.server.ts reference.
+If you're looking for more specific information on how to configure Webhooks, have a look at the wundergraph.server.ts reference.